 Dan’s prowess with a shovel and a digger are renowned, and riding’s in his blood, but about the nuts of running a bike park?

 “The building side was easy cos it’s just something we’ve always done,” Dan says.
 “It was just an expansion of digging tracks for ourselves, or for Red Bull.
-But running the bike park has been trail and error, something we’ve been testing over the last two years.
+But running the bike park has been trial and error, something we’ve been testing over the last two years.

 “But just from being a rider and going to other bike parks you get a feeling for what works and doesn’t.
 And no matter who you are, building something from the ground up is always hard, but we’ve had some help from Revs too.”